Parent page: Altium 365 Workspace

 - Accessing a Workspace (for which you are an invited member of) from a web browser, or MCAD software, is free.

-- Accessing a Workspace (for which you are an invited member of) from within Altium Designer requires an active Altium Subscription Plan for your Altium Designer licensing.
+- Accessing a Workspace (for which you are an invited member of) from within Altium Designer requires an active Altium Designer Software Subscription for your Altium Designer licensing.

 - There is no limit on: